TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 ### TVS Protection

-The Nouying board uses a TVS diode close to the `B+` connector (the black item labeld `CK` in the background of the picture).
+The Nouying board typically (but not always) uses a TVS diode close to the `B+` connector (the black item labeld `CK` in the background of the picture).

 <img src="images/ip2369_nouying_tvs_t.webp" width="65%" height="65%" />